SStorm/vbb-loader/README.md

 This seemed like a classic piece of ETL.
 I initially attempted to use the PostgreSQL python libraries to connect to crate that way, but had no success due to various errors connecting and gave up after an hour.
-Then proceded to use the official crate client lib, which worked fine.
+Then proceeded to use the official crate client lib, which worked fine.

 Schema creation is done in vbb_loader/schema/init.py, which is a simple script that loads and executes schema.sql.
 It doesn't attempt to be very smart and splits by ';', which is sufficient in this simple case.